All Collections

 Once in a blue moon, you may experience one or two issues and you may need to reach out to our support team to rectify the problem.
 The Debug information gives us helpful information about your setup, which makes solving issues that much easier!
 Clicking on the Debug info, copy your settings to your clipboard that you can paste into chat or an email.

-You will then have the option to choose to download HUE automatically.
+You will then have the option to choose to download Hue automatically if there are new update, otherwise, Hue will appears as up to date.

 Tasks Overview